Shiva-Vijai/Crop-Disease-Identifier-Model/README.md

 ## ⚙️ How It Works
 1. User uploads a leaf image.
-2. Model predicts disease & confidence score.
+2. Model predicts disease & displays confidence score.
 3. Displays a short solution for treatment.

 ---